 Singaporean trader?
 Here’s what to look for in a forex broker

 As a Singapore-based trader, there are a few key areas to monitor when seeking a new forex broker.
-It is important to note too though that MAS is one of the most respected regulatory bodies out there with a max leverage of 20:1 and bonuses available.
+It is important to note that MAS is one of the most respected regulatory bodies out there with a max leverage of 20:1 and bonuses available.

 1. Register with MAS regulated brokers only